 6) Show them around your place

 Make your new friend feel immediately at home by showing them around your place: point out the communal areas, what they can or can’t use, where they can store fridge in the food, etc. If there are any house rules, gently remind your new misterb&b buddy now to avoid potential confusion later.
 Oh, and if you go out to work, let them know if you need the bathroom at a particular time to save any morning queues!

 7) Get them orientated

-misterb&b hosts often lead super-busy lives, but if you have 15 minutes to spare and your guests are up for it, a quick local walkabout of your hood (or gayborhood) will help get them orientated.
+misterb&b hosts can lead super busy lives, but if you have 15 minutes to spare and your guests are up for it, a quick local walkabout of your hood (or gayborhood) will help get them orientated.
 It doesn’t matter if you’re living in London, Paris, New York, Barcelona or wherever, point out nearby supermarkets, metro/bus stations and local attractions, etc. It’s also a great idea to print out all this info somewhere for them.
 Speaking of which…

 8) Make a welcome pack

-As well as the info above, include basic details such as your full address, contact number, wifi password, instructions for keys etc, and any other essential details.
-Include a map if you have one (believe or not, not everyone uses Google!).
-Store it all safely in a plastic wallet and you can then use it over and over again for future guests.
+As well as the info above, include basic details such as your full address, contact number, WiFi password, instructions for keys etc, and any other essential details.
+Include a map if you have one (believe it or not, not everyone uses Google!).
+Store it all safely in a plastic wallet, and you can then use it over and over again for future guests.
 Sorted.